 - Enormous Game World – with thousands of well-written quests.

-- Great Variety of Classes and Races – eleven playable classes and thirteen races.
+- Great Variety of Classes and Races – twelve playable classes and fourteen races (+6 additional Allied Races).

 - Economy and Crafting – solid crafting system with a vibrant player economy.